Syndactyly is the fusion of soft tissue and bone of the finger. This article details the aetiology, diagnosis, and treatment of syndactyly.

 - Defatting: reduce tension and graft requirements, increase vascular injury

-- Volar: a rectangular flap is fashioned to resurface the proximal area of a digit adjacent to the commissure.
-The proximal transverse incision represents the level of commissure reconstruction, and the distal transverse edge equals the length of the dorsal commissure flap.
+- Design: a proximal transverse incision that represents the level of commissure reconstruction, and the distal transverse edge equals the length of the dorsal commissure flap.

 In the thumb-index webspace:

-- Mild: four-flap Z-plasty to access to adductor & first dorsal interosseous muscles (may require a partial release for adequate web-space breadth)
+- Mild: four-flap Z-plasty (120 degrees) to access to adductor & first dorsal interosseous muscles (may require a partial release for adequate web-space breadth)

 - Complete: modified dorsal rotation advancement flap by Abdel Ghani